TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 );
 ```

+<a id="timezones"></a>
 In addition to specifying a time column in the `MODEL` DDL, the model's query must contain a `WHERE` clause that filters the upstream records by time range.
 SQLMesh provides special macros that represent the start and end of the time range being processed: `@start_date` / `@end_date` and `@start_ds` / `@end_ds`.
 Refer to [Macros](../macros/macro_variables.md) for more information.

+!!! tip "Important"

+    A model's `time_column` must be in the [UTC time zone](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) to ensure correct interaction with SQLMesh's scheduler and predefined macro variables.

+    This requirement aligns with the data engineering best practice of converting datetime/timestamp columns to UTC as soon as they are ingested into the data system and only converting them to local timezones when they exit the system for downstream uses.

+    Placing all timezone conversion code in the system's first/last transformation models prevents inadvertent timezone-related errors as data flows between models.

 This example implements a complete `INCREMENTAL_BY_TIME_RANGE` model that specifies the time column name `event_date` in the `MODEL` DDL and includes a SQL `WHERE` clause to filter records by time range: